Fight, Fight, Fight

-Today I want to look at one of my favourite writers and an adaptation of one of their novellas.
+Today I want to talk to you about one of my favourite writers and an adaptation of one of their novellas.
 I’d like to look at the adaptation of Stephen King’s ‘The Mist’.
 The novella was released in 1985 in the collection ‘The skeleton Crew’, while the film came out in 2007.

 In my opinion, the main things that changed when the novella got adapted were the atmosphere and tone of the story.
 I want to focus this blog on the elements that the director changed which I feel has effected these.